hashicorp/vault-action/README.md

             ci npm_token
 ```

-## Masking
+## Mashing - Secrets in Logs

-This action uses Github Action's built in masking, so all variables will automatically be masked if printed to the console or to logs.
+This action uses Github Action's built in masking, so all variables will automatically be masked (aka hidden) if printed to the console or to logs.